jnebrera/Amateur_Basketball_Broadcasting/about.md

 ![](./images/Title.jpg "Cover")

+# News

+I'm restarting the project using YOLO for player and ball detection here https://github.com/jnebrera/basketball-broadcaster

+Please, jump into that project if you are interested in any form of collaboration

 # Introduction

 I am a coach and parent of two kids in an amateur basketball club here in Spain.
 I suggested the club to use some kind of AI powered camera to broadcast the games to Youtube instead of a volunteered parent with his mobile, but I have found existing commercial solutions are way too expensive for the economic reality of an amateur club: either the camera costs too much (3K to 5K€) and/or the yearly payment is too high (3K to 20K€ per year).